Alexander Wuttke: Replicability crisis

 Dr. Tim Errington, Senior Director of Research at Center for Open Science, will present and discuss the results and implications of this large replication project.

-Danny Maupin: Open Data and AI
+Danny Maupin: Open Science: The tension between equity and exploitation

 Friday 11 September, 09:00-10:00